 A list of scientific propositions is given to the students on a specified date in May.
 Each student must state which proposition they will address within 24 hours and submit the finished paper to the Office of Research Affairs by 5 p.m. twelve (12) days later.
 The oral component of the examination will be held ten (10) days after the written component is submitted.

 (Note: The precise timeline and number of days allowed for each component of the QE may differ slightly each year to accommodate faculty schedules and other calendar variations.)

 Format of the Written Component: The written component (Proposition Part A) is a paper that should rely heavily on primary (peer-reviewed) literature to defend or refute the chosen proposition.
 The written paper must be 4 pages long, including title and abstract, but not including the references.
 Text should be 11-point Arial font, single-spaced and contain 1-inch margins.
 The document must be submitted electronically to the Office of Graduate Student Affairs.
 The written paper will be graded by at least 3 (three) faculty members.
 Plagiarism is unacceptable and will result in a failing grade.

 The format of the paper is as follows:

 - Title: The Proposition Statement chosen by the student (verbatim).

-- Abstract: A short abstract (200 words or less) concisely stating an overview of the subject in question and the broad conclusion of the paper.
+- Abstract: A short abstract (200 words or less) detailing a concise overview of the subject in question and the broad conclusion of the paper.

-- Body of paper: May be organized into subsections as appropriate to the topic, and must contain citations to the primary literature (first author surname and year of publication using the Journal of Neuroscience standard format).
-A figure may be included (no larger than 25 percent of one page) if it is directly pertinent to the subject.
-Reference to textbook chapters, websites and other non-peer-reviewed literature is not typically considered appropriate except under special circumstances.
+- Body of paper: May be organized into subsections as appropriate, and must contain citations to primary literature.
+A figure may be included (no more than 25% of one page) if it is directly pertinent to the subject.
+References to textbook chapters, websites, and other non-peer-reviewed literature is not appropriate.

 Clinical and Translational Science (CTS) dual-title program Qualifying Exam